-This step-by-step guide will teach you how to go to Boracay from Manila by air as a first-timer.
+This step-by-step guide will teach you how to go to Boracay from Manila by airplane as a first-timer.
 Boracay is located 304 km south of Manila.
-There are many ways to go to the island from the country’s capital.
-You can go there by boat, airplane, or by bus otherwise known as a land trip.
+You can go to Boracay by riding a bus, boarding a boat, and flying in an airplane.

-As a first-timer, I would recommend that you go to Boracay via airplane because it is the fastest and simplest way to get there.
+As a first-timer, the fastest and simplest way to get to Boracay is by airplane.
 Basically, you just have to get to Terminal 4 of NAIA Airport to fly to Caticlan, and then board a Ferry to Boracay.
 That’s it…

 Of course, aside from the route, there are other things that you need to consider such as Budget, Itinerary, and hotel booking.
 The advantage of choosing to go to Boracay by plane will make your preparation process simple.
 As a result, you will have less worry especially if you will travel as a family with toddlers.

 Have you decided to go to Boracay to enjoy the silky white sand, breathtaking sunset, and clear blue waters?
 Start your journey by reading Aklan’s guide to tourists going to the place.

 Step 1: Book a flight bound for Caticlan Airport and Hotel

 1. book a flight

 From NAIA terminal 4, there are three airlines that fly to Caticlan Airport (also known as Godofredo P. Ramos Airport) on a regular basis.
 These are Philippine Airlines, Cebu Pacific, and AirAsia.
 Based on my comparison the most affordable is AirAsia.
 Check the airlines’ respective websites for the airfare and their flight schedule.

 There are no direct flights to Boracay.
 Caticlan is the nearest airport to the latter.
 From Manila, it will take you 45 minutes by air to get to Caticlan airport.

 2. book a hotel